Public Service Loan Forgiveness

 What Is An Eligible Payment?

-For PSLF purposes, an eligible payment is one made after October 1, 2007, on time (within 15 days of the due date), on an eligible loan (see above for a list of eligible loans), while working full time for an eligible employer (see below for eligible employer definitions) under one of the following repayment plans:
+For PSLF purposes, an eligible payment is one made after October 1, 2007, on time (no later than 15 days after the due date), on an eligible loan (see above for a list of eligible loans), while working full time for an eligible employer (see below for eligible employer definitions) under one of the following repayment plans:

 - Standard 10 year repayment plan